Interactions creatures and dream constructs can take within a dream are bounded by dream logic and the dream’s theme.

 Dream logic defines the rules a dreamer must engage, and that actors and architects must abide in order to maintain the veracity of the dream.
 Dream logic also prevents a creature from exceeding its real self’s limits.

 When using a weapon, feature, spell, or power, a creature is restricted to what it can normally do mechanically, even if the appearance might change.
-For instance, if a creature’s shortsword appears as a large mackerel, it still does the same weapon damage as a normal shortsword, even if the mackerel is flaming and shoots exploding skulls.
+For instance, if a creature’s shortsword appears as a large mackerel, it still does the same weapon damage as a normal shortsword, even if the mackerel is on fire and shoots exploding skulls.
 The Dreamscape creates the image of the fantastic, but its dictum is grounded in rational reality.

 An exception occurs when dream logic explicitly enables a creature to surpass its limits or if the dream avatar is altered.
 This allows the DM a large amount of latitude and control in concocting the dream.